 I had previously experienced the benefits of this in the sport of high-performance rowing, where physical and mental fitness is critical to individual and team performance, and in an environment where we had the advantage of professional training and coaching at the highest level.

 All this experience led to my decision to set up NDM in Bristol.
-I further learned and trained, I took on and committed to a qualification in Strength and Conditioning.
-I was utilised to include Kettlebell work for Bristol Henleaze Swimming Club as part of their base level of physical literacy training I ran as S&C coach, and we noticed excellent development of movement, performance increases and injury rate reduction.
+I further learned and trained and committed to a qualification in Strength and Conditioning.
+I was brought in to include Kettlebell work for Bristol Henleaze Swimming Club as part of their base physical literacy /youth athletic development, and we noticed excellent development of movement, performance increases and injury rate reduction.

 While I’ve always loved the barbell, Kettlebells remained my favourite tool for working with all range of clients due to the results became qualified to a high level in Sports.
 The fascinating aspect of working in S&C is the learning never stops, due to research in the field, due to professional development, and due to working with clients – every training session and programme is an opportunity for the coach to learn as much as the trainee.
 Working with clients with busy lives and work, for whom health is the priority, time spent working on quality general training / physical literacy that supports everything else, is key.
 For clients who are athletes, be they professional or amateur, I’ve also learned how training for health and training for performance, while they can often look very different, need not be inherently mutually exclusive.
 The thing elite athletes do better than the rest is doing the basics to a high level.
 This gives them the capacity to add the ‘fancy’ stuff for their performance edge, on top.

-At NDM I aim to pass on the benefits of what I have learned from my experience and qualifications to inspire others to improve their fitness and lifestyle, and to help sports competitors and teams to be the best.
-I take a holistic approach, under the banner of S&C coach.
+At NDM, as a strength and conditioning coach, I aim to pass on the benefits of what I learn from my ongoing experience and formal training to inspire others to improve their fitness or performance lifestyle, and to help sports competitors and teams to be the best.
+I have skills and experience working in interdisciplinary environments and aim to maximise the holistic approach.

-It is hugely satisfying to see clients come to appreciate the benefit of a lifelong learning approach, while helping them develop their fitness qualities and get results.
+It is hugely satisfying to see clients come to appreciate the benefit of a lifelong learning approach, while leading or guiding them to develop their fitness qualities and get results.